LIST: School, business closures due to winter storm

 - Westwood Daycare Learning Center in Hinesville will be closed Thursday, Jan.
 4.

-The following businesses/medical facilities/cities have announced closures or special hours on Wednesday, Jan.
-3:
+The following businesses/medical facilities/cities have announced closures or special hours for Thursday, Jan.
+4.

 - All health departments and public health facilities in Bryan, Camden, Chatham, Effingham, Glynn, Liberty, Long and McIntosh counties.
 Facilities are expected to reopen at 1 p.m. on Thursday, Jan.
 4.

-- Alee Shriners Office closed Wednesday.
-Scottish Rite Office in Savannah closed Wednesday.
+- Alee Shriners Office and Scottish Rite in Savannah will be closed Thursday, Jan.
+4

-- Alzheimer's Family Services of Greater Beaufort office and Social Day Program closed Wednesday
+- Ameris Bank branches plan to reopen at noon on Thursday, Jan.
+4.

-- BankSouth - West Bryan Street branch will close all day Wednesday.
-The Stephenson Avenue branch will also be closed Wednesday.
+- BankSouth: The 18 West Bryan St. branch will open at 1 p.m.
+Thursday (1/4); The Stephenson branch will remain closed Thursday (1/4).

+- Beaufort County government offices will be closed Thursday, Jan.
+4. County offices will resume normal operations on Friday, Jan.
+5, according to regular schedules.

 - Chatham Oral Surgery will be closed on Thursday, Jan.
 4. It will reopen Friday, Jan.
 5.

-- Curtis V. Cooper Primary Health Care, Inc. closed Wednesday.
-Reopening for extended business hours on Thursday and the following Monday and Wednesday from 8 a.m. to 7 p.m.
+- Curtis V. Cooper Primary Health Care, Inc. will be closed Thursday and will reopen for extended business hours on Friday from 8-5 and the following Monday and Wednesday from 8-7.

 - Edwards Interiors, Inc. will be closed Thursday, Jan.
 4.

-- First Chatham Bank - all locations, including First Effingham Bank, Richmond Hill Bank, and First Glynn Bank.
+- First Chatham Bank - all locations including First Effingham Bank, Richmond Hill Bank, and First Glynn Bank to reopen at noon Thursday

-- Fort Pulaski: Closed Wednesday.
-The park anticipates a delayed opening on Thursday
+- Fort Pulaski will remain closed on Thursday.
+The park anticipates a delayed opening on Friday.

 - Geo Vista Credit Union will be closed until 1 p.m. on Thursday, Jan.
 4.